microsoft/MixedReality-SpectatorView/doc/SpectatorView.Architecture.md

 ## Supported scenarios

 1. Spectating with an Android or iOS device
-2. Spectating with a DSLR camera rig
+2. Spectating with a video camera rig

 ## Application Flow